tdurouchoux/dsview_vault/topics/Platform/Cohere.md

 type: Platform
 ---

-Cohere is a platform that provides tools and models for AI development, emphasizing openness, community, and responsible technology.
-It includes capabilities for multimodal search and supports the development of AI models.
+A platform and product that provides tools and services for developers to build and integrate AI models and applications, while focusing on openness, community, and responsible AI practices.